filiperomero2/ViralUnity/README.md

 ## Installation

 ViralUnit is distributed as single bash script.
 Nevertheless, it relies on diverse dependencies to do its job.
-All these softwares have been conveniently documented on a single yaml file, suitable for construction of a conda environment.
+All these softwares have been conveniently documented on a single yaml file, suitable for construction of a conda environment (*#####Link para instruções de como instalar o conda caso a pessoa já não o tenha.
+Será que não seria bom fazer uma parte inicial de pré-requisitos para rodar o script e o yml?
+Ex. conda, bash, #####*).
 To do this, clone or download this repo and simply:

     $ cd; git clone https://github.com/filiperomero2/ViralUnit.git
     $ cd ~/ViralUnit/ENV/
     $ conda create env --file ViralUnit.yml

-These commands will automatically create an environment with all necessary dependencies and the pipeline will be enabled.
+These commands will automatically create an environment with all necessary dependencies and the pipeline will be enabled, named ViralUnit.

 ## Usage